Discover your potential at University of Tulsa – Student Profile: Aiken Sujana

 Aiken Sujana, born and raised in Indonesia, is a senior at the University of Tulsa (TU) studying Biochemistry with a minor in Economics.
 SchoolApply speaks to him about his experiences as an international student.

-Aiken Sujana completed his primary and secondary school in Tangerang, Indonesia and then attended various summer school programmes in the US at Johns Hopkins University, Harvard University and Columbia University before beginning his university education.
+Aiken Sujana completed his primary and secondary school in Tangerang, Indonesia, and then attended various summer school programs in the US at Johns Hopkins University, Harvard University, and Columbia University before beginning his university education.
 When it came time to decide where to apply for university, his father recommended going to the US as he had also completed his higher degree there and had a fulfilling experience.

 The Difference Between the US And Indonesia

 Upon his arrival to the United States, Aiken found that there were many more opportunities beyond academics to pursue, unlike in his home country.
 “The US is modern, dynamic, innovative, and ahead of the rest of the world in many ways.
 What I found particularly interesting was the academic culture and liberty of thought.
 It’s a culture where the pursuit of more knowledge is rewarded and students are not bound to only what is in textbooks,” he says.